 I know the visual arts are beneficial to children's cognitive development.
 After all, it’s a biological fact, multi-sensory learning experience expands synaptic connections throughout the core of neurological structures in the brain.

+But the last part of her statement bothered me.
 “When you’re creative you’re doing better than you are when you’re not?”

 What is happening to her when she is not in art class?